MissSaumya/Tomato-Leaf-Disease-Detection/README.md

 - Deploy the model as a lightweight API for mobile and edge devices.
 - Expand the dataset with more real-world samples for better generalization.

-## Contribution
-If you would like to contribute to this project, please submit a pull request or raise an issue for discussion.

-## License
-This project is open-source and available under the MIT License.